Our monitoring officer

 The monitoring officer will establish and maintain a register of interests of members and co-opted members of the authority.
 Further information is available under the 'documents relating to members of the council' section of the council's constitution.

-Complaints about a councillor
+Complaining about a councillor